briansimiyuj/doctor-appointment-app/README.md

   1. Create a Profile Page and mount it on Script component and provide a route for it
   2. Wrap the the routes in Script component with the ProfileContext provider as the parent component
+  3. Create a Profile Image component and mount it on Profile page
+    a.
+Get the user profile image from the ProfileContext and display it